cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.1.8v0.1
 Agencies SHALL set newly created items to have Private to the Owner as the default level of access.

-- Rationale
-  - All newly created items should default to private.
+- _Rationale:_ All newly created items should default to private.
 Any sharing of the document needs to be explicitly applied by the owner of the document.
-- Last Modified: November 14, 2023
+- Last Modified:_ November 14, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)